Sally M. Nangala Mulda

-Sally M. Nangala Mulda (born 1957) is an Arrernte and Southern Luritja artist who lives and works in Alice Springs.
+Sally M. Nangala Mulda (born 1957) is an Arrernte and Southern Luritja artist who lives and works in Alice Springs, Northern Territory, Australia.
 She paints for Tangentyere Artists.

 Life and painting

 Mulda was born in Titjikala, 130 km from Alice Springs, and went to school in Amoonguna.
 A childhood accident left Mulda with vision impairment and losing the use of her left arm.
 Mulda moved to Alice Springs as a young woman and lives at Abbott's Town Camp (see Alice Springs Town Camps).

-Mulda began painting early but it wasn't until she started working with Tangentyere Artists in 2008 that she started painting in what has now become her distinct style; this was assisted by surgery to improve her eyesight.
+Mulda began painting early but it was not until she started working with Tangentyere Artists in 2008 that she started painting in what has now become her distinct style; this was assisted by surgery to improve her eyesight.

 Mulda is known for her figurative and naive painting style in which she depicts many scenes from around Alice Springs including trees, homes, shops and figures.
 Equally important to this style is Mulda's addition of cursive script which is unique to her and introduces the paintings subject; all of which are political.
 Mulda paints about everyday life for Aboriginal people in Alice Springs, especially those living in town camps, and shows their gritty reality.
 A particular focus of her work is interactions between Aboriginal people and police and especially in relation to alcohol.
-Following the Intervention in 2007, it is illegal to buy and consume alcohol if you live in an Aboriginal community or a town camp; despite this it is easier to purchase alcohol when living in a town camp than more remotely and this has led to significant overcrowding in town camps and an increased police presence.
+Following the Intervention in 2007, it was illegal to buy and consume alcohol if you live in an Aboriginal community or a town camp; despite this it is easier to purchase alcohol when living in a town camp than more remotely and this has led to significant overcrowding in town camps and an increased police presence.